The Basic Principles of User Interface Design

 • Chunk actions and information – Most people can handle seven-plus-or-minus two chunks of information when processing it.
 For instance, breaking up telephone numbers in the usual 3-3-4 way rather than a 10 digit sequence results in fewer errors.

-• Remember the 3-click rule – it shouldn’t take more than three clicks to find any information
+• Apply 3-click rule – it shouldn’t take more than three clicks to find any information.

 • Minimize recall in favor of recognition – common images and icons in context help users identify functionality, think of the trash can and the bell icons (commonly used for notifications) and other commonly used icons that trigger pre-existing memory.
 This also means don’t take a commonly used icon that most people understand and then use it to represent something else, you’ll just confuse people.